fulmiiiiine/Quick-assist-WIKI/level_system.md

 - **Function: `save_levels(guild_id, levels)`**
   - Saves the current levels back to the JSON file.

+You can find detailed information about level settings [here](settings.md#level-settings).

 For more information on general commands, visit the [General Commands](general_commands.md) page.